matteocarpi/Julia-Vandehof/pages/lucid-dreams-theater.md

   Lucid Dreams Theater was founded by Julia Vandehof.
 The association moves in and connects regional and international contexts.
 Apart from the structure of the association, the association lives through the cooperation with artists living in Austria, as well as colleagues from an international context.

-  In season 2020/2021 the projects "_Oh Österreich_" and "_Heroines_" are planned.
+  In season 2020/2021 the projects ["_Oh Österreich_"](https://juliavandehof.com/oh-osterreich/) and ["_Heroines_"](https://juliavandehof.com/heroines/) are planned.

-  _„Oh Österreich“:_ A theatrical Research about the identity of Austria and the term home.
+  [_„Oh Österreich“_](https://juliavandehof.com/oh-osterreich/)_:_ A theatrical Research about the identity of Austria and the term home.
 Supported by Viertelfestival 2021.

-  „Heroines“ will look at female characters and question what these characters tell about our lives nowadays.
+  [„Heroines“](https://juliavandehof.com/heroines/) will look at female characters and question what these characters tell about our lives nowadays.
 Supported by Kulturabteilung Land Niederösterreich and BMKOES.
 gallery: []
 youtube_link: ''
 press: false
 press_pictures: []
 press_text: ''
+partners: []

 ---